ashfaqmi/hello-world/README.md

 1. Click on Load Balancers and click on create Load Balancer

-2. Specify the target port; See screenshot below;
+2. Specify the target port and once the load balancer is created, it will look like below;

 ![](Images/Hello%20World%20Load%20Balancer.PNG)

 **Create the deployment pipeline**